rootiest/zippy-klipper_config/dev/print/README.md

 As you can see, there is some minor improvements in readability.
 The real benefits are below the surface however.

 Most users will be able to just use a default set of `SET_GCODE_VARIABLE` commands to match their slicer, and any values unique to your machine can be set in the configuration.

+However, this also opens the door for changing any of the values at any time using a simple SET_GCODE_VARIABLE command that can even be run manually from the console!

+## Macros
 ### START_PRINT Macro

 > Describe macro features and steps to use

+#### Breakdown the purpose of individual parts:

+> HEAT_SURFACE, PREP_CHAMBER, PREP_FANS, PREP_SURFACE, PREP_EXTRUDER

 ### END_PRINT Macro